SAKSHI090453/QueryMind/README.md

 ### Example questions
 ```
-Show top 5 products by revenue
 Which product has the highest trend score?
 Rank each product by combining trend score and revenue — top 10
-How many unique categories are there?
 Show products where revenue is greater than 50000 then find average trend score
 ```